kazurayam/inspectus4katalon-sample-project/docs/index.md

 ![AppleTwinsDiff right](https://kazurayam.github.io/inspectus4katalon-sample-project/images/AppleTwinsDiff_right.png)

-The left apple and the right apple look similar but actually different.
-The diff image shows the different piccels painted in red.
+The left apple and the right apple look similar but different.
+Can you see how?
+Yes, it’s rotated. diff image shows the different pixels painted in red.

 ## Installing and setting up Katalon Studio